The Fly (1986 film): Casting

+Filming

+The film's budget was reported as $9 million and $15 million.
+It was shot in Canada at the Kleinburg Studio in Toronto.
+Chris Walas, who worked on Scanners, was hired to create the film's special effects.
+Principal photography began on December 1, 1985, in Toronto.

+The film's audio mixing was done in London as it was cheaper than Los Angeles.
 The producers commissioned musician Bryan Ferry to record a song for the film for promotional purposes.
 The resulting track was "Help Me".
 A music video was made for the song, and footage from the film was prominently featured in it.
 Cronenberg admitted to liking the song, but he felt that it was inappropriate to the film itself.
 Brooks and Cornfeld originally wanted to play the song over the closing credits, but after Cronenberg screened it for them, they agreed with the director that it did not mesh with the movie.
 As a result, the song is featured only briefly in the film, in the background during the scene where Brundle challenges Marky in the bar.
 "Help Me" became rather obscure, as it was not included on the film's soundtrack release.
-The song resurfaced in 1993 on the Roxy Music/Bryan Ferry compact disc Ultimate Collection.
+The song resurfaced in 1988 on the Roxy Music/Bryan Ferry compact disc Ultimate Collection.

 The design of Brundle's telepods was inspired by the engine cylinder of Cronenberg's Ducati Desmo motorcycle.

 Deleted and alternate scenes

 After filming ended early in 1986, a rough cut of The Fly was shown to Fox executives, who were very impressed.
 A rough cut was then previewed at Toronto's Uptown Theatre in the spring of that year.
 Due to a strong audience reaction, the graphic and infamous "monkey-cat" sequence was cut from the film to make it easier for audiences to maintain sympathy for Brundle's character.
 Another preview screening was subsequently held at the Fox lot in Los Angeles, and this version featured the "butterfly baby" coda.
 As before, the screening results dictated that the scene be cut.
+Another ending had Ronnie wake up next to Stathis, who she is married to, and is pregnant with his child, but it was disliked by audiences according to Cronenberg.